oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

 You can check the success of the push by checking the OCI Container Image Registry through the OCI console.

-### optionally: pull the container image from the registry and run a container in the Cloud Shell or on the *go-app-vm* compute instance
+### Optionally: Run a Container from the Image in Cloud Shell

 An easy way to verify the existence of the container image is on OCI Cloud Shell.
 Simply open the Cloud Shell from the OCI Console.
 Then run: